Old Marylebone Town Hall Wedding Photography 2023 – Marriages at Westminster Council House

 Westminster Register Office Wedding Arrivals

 On arrival at Old Marylebone Town Hall, one of the very efficient ushers greets you.
-However, your guests may have to wait outside whilst you go for your pre-wedding interview.
+However, your guests may have to wait outside while you go for your pre-wedding interview.
 Although they allow photography of your interview, I tend to stay with your guests to capture the moments you’ll miss.
 Then, when the ceremony room is ready, your family and friends are shown upstairs and seated.

 Useful to Know When Booking Your Wedding at Old Marylebone Town Hall

-- You can contact the registrars directly by calling 020 7641 7500 or emailing registeroffice@westminster.gov.uk.
+- You can contact the registrars by calling 020 7641 7500 or emailing registeroffice@westminster.gov.uk.

-- The booking fee includes the room, two registrars, your marriage certificate, and music choice with bespoke personal vows.
+- The booking fee includes the room, two registrars, marriage certificate, and music choice with bespoke personal vows.

 - You are allowed 25 minutes before the ceremony to access and gather in the venue room.